Lyr-7D1h/memgame/readme.md

 ### Notes

 I'm fairly new to Typescript and have only recently used it by migrating one of my projects back-end to use Typescript.
 That's mostly why I didn't use it for the client + I didn't want to deal with the overhead due to it being a pretty small project.

+I had a lot of fun making this project and saw this as another one of my weekend projects.